bjw-s-labs/home-ops/README.md

 Lots of fun (to me at least ;)) stuff can be found, poke around my [deployments](./deployments/) directory to see what my cluster is running.
 Feel free to open a [GitHub Issue](https://github.com/bjw-s/k8s-gitops/issues/new).

+[Renovatebot](https://github.com/renovatebot/renovate) keeps my applications up-to-date by scanning my repo and opening pull requests when it notices a new container image update.

+[Actions Runner Controller](https://github.com/summerwind/actions-runner-controller) operates a self-hosted Github runner in my cluster which I use to generate Sealed Secrets to my cluster.

 ---

 ## Hardware